Last Updated on February 28, 2023

 - Providing the proper training and education on breastfeeding

 - Educating new parents on infant care and issues such as SIDS and colic

 - Preparing mothers for the birth of their children and providing them with counseling on issues such as anesthesia and how to handle complications

 - Staying with the mother, and coaching her during the labor and delivery process

 - Keeping an eye out for complications that will require medical intervention

 - Providing care for mothers and infants, postpartum

 - Provide care and management of regular labor patients, including delivery; requiring twenty-four-hour Midwifery coverage

 - Provide care and management of patients after a natural birth and operative birth

-- Make clinical decisions and developing women’s health care plans
+- Making clinical decisions and developing women’s health care plans

 - Perform comprehensive physical exams to determine normal and abnormal health states